rolling-stock-scheduling/.github/getting_started.md

 # RSSched Getting Started

-In the following you will find a step by step instruction how to use the RSSched algorithm.
+In the following you will find a step-by-step-instruction how to use the RSSched algorithm.

-As a first step we create a project directory `rssched`.
+To keep your home clean create a project directory `rssched`.

 ```bash
 mkdir rssched